 Facebook: There are a number of Facebook groups dedicated to spreading the word about lost and found pets in the Greater Toronto Area.
 You can post about your lost pet on each page, and read what others have posted.

 Also, be sure to create a post on Facebook for all of your friends.
-An image of the pet with information added as text makes it easy for people to share (try Picmonkey if you need a quick way to crop a photo or create a collage and add text).
+An image of the pet with information added as text makes it easy for people to share (try Picresize if you need a quick way to crop or edit a photo).

 Twitter: Whatever online listings or page you create for your lost pet, don't forget to tweet about it using localized hashtags such as #toronto, as appropriate.